The Ultimate Travel Guide to Mallorca - 10 day itinerary (2025 UPDATE)

 Day 2 - South-East Coast of Mallorca - Calo des Moro - Cala s’Almunia

-One of the most picturesque coves (calas) in Mallorca, located close to each other.
-You need to go early, because it gets crowded quickly.
-To get there, you to hike for about 20 min from the parking lot, which fills up early in the morning.
+These ones are the most picturesque coves (calas) in Mallorca, located close to each other.
+Please keep in mind that you need to get there early, because it gets crowded quickly.
+To get there, you to hike for about 20 min from the parking lot (on a paved road in the sun), which fills up early in the morning.
 I visited in August and we arrived at 8.30 am in the morning, there were already a few cars.
-Cala des Moro & Cala s’Almunia are not easily accesible, I wouldn’t recommend to older people & families with small kids.
+Cala des Moro & Cala s’Almunia are not easily accesible, I wouldn’t recommend them to older people & families with small kids.

 The first cala you will get to is Cala des Moro, it’s a slippery climb down to get down the beach.
 To get to Cala s’Almunia it’s a 5 min walk from Cala des Moro.
 Cala s’Almunia is really picturesque and it’s surrounded by fishermen houses.
 There isn’t any beach, just rocks, but the places itself is beautiful.